James Kenneth Stephen

 James Kenneth Stephen (25 February 1859 - 3 February 1892) was an English poet, and tutor to Prince Albert Victor, eldest son of Albert Edward, Prince of Wales (later Edward VII).

 Stephen was a son of the lawyer, judge, and philosopher Sir James Fitzjames Stephen, and a first cousin to Virginia Woolf (née Stephen).
 Both cousins had symptoms of bipolar disorder.
 Stephen was a member of the Apostles intellectual society.
-He served a term as President of the Cambridge Union Society in 1880, and he was made a Fellow of King's College in 1885.Following a serious head injury in late December 1886, he exhibited erratic emotional and mental behaviour, such as plunging a sword blade into bread and being amused at a medical prediction of his own death.
+He served a term as President of the Cambridge Union Society in 1880, and he was made a Fellow of King's College in 1885.
+Following a serious head injury in late December 1886, he exhibited erratic emotional and mental behaviour, such as plunging a sword blade into bread and being amused at a medical prediction of his own death.

 Stephen published two volumes of poetry in 1891, which satirized or parodied several notable writers.
 In November 1891, two of Stephen's brothers had him committed to the mental asylum St Andrew's Hospital after he demonstrated persecutory delusions concerning his imminent arrest.
 While still in the asylum, Stephen learned that his former student Prince Albert Victor had died.
 Stephen started refusing to eat, and he eventually starved himself to death.
 He died at the age of 32.
 The cause of death, according to the death certificate, was mania.

 Early life

 James Kenneth Stephen was the second son of Sir James Fitzjames Stephen, barrister-at-law, and his wife Mary Richenda Cunningham.
 Known as 'Jem' among his family and close friends, he was first cousin to Virginia Woolf (née Stephen), and shared with his cousin symptoms of bipolar disorder that would affect him increasingly in later life.

-As a youth attending Eton College as a King's Scholar, Stephen's prodigious size and physical strength helped him prove himself an outstanding player of the Eton Wall Game, representing the Collegers (King's Scholars) on St. Andrew's Day from 1874 to 1877 and leading the team to victory as Keeper of the College Wall in his final two years.
-He has been commemorated in a toast raised by College Wall on the eve of St Andrew's Day every year for over a century: "In Piam Memoriam J.K.S."
+As a King’s Scholar at Eton College, Stephen played the Eton Wall Game, representing the Collegers on St Andrew’s Day from 1874 to 1877.
+He served as Keeper of the College Wall in his final two years.
+He is commemorated in an annual toast: “In Piam Memoriam J.K.S.”

 Stephen developed a reputation as an intellectual, and it was said that he spoke in a pedantic, but highly articulate and entertaining manner.
 At King's College, Cambridge, again as a King's Scholar, he continued a flourishing academic career: he was a member of the Apostles intellectual society, and President of the Cambridge Union Society in the Michaelmas term of 1880, and was made a Fellow of King's College in 1885.